et9719/weirdFacts/README.md

  - As a user, I want see a site that is clearly laid out.
  - As a user, I want clear instructions of how the quiz works.
  - As a user, I want the site to be interactive.
- - As a user, I want to be able to naviate through the quiz easily.
+ - As a user, I want to be able to navigate through the quiz easily.
  - As a user, I want the site to be responsive on multiple devices.

 ## Wireframes